apache/cloudstack-documentation/source/adminguide/networking.rst

 Isolated Networks
 ~~~~~~~~~~~~~~~~~

-An isolated network can be accessed only by virtual machines of a single
+An isolated network can be accessed only by Instances of a single
 account.
 Isolated networks have the following properties.

 -  Resources such as VLAN are allocated and garbage collected